caetanator/CodePage2Unicode/README.md

 # CodePage2Unicode
-Convert strings from ASCII to Unicode and vice versa
+Convert strings from ASCII code pages to Unicode and vice versa